Clearwater Probate Attorney

 Everything the personal representative does is supervised by the Court.

-It should be noted, that the probate can take up to a year or longer with court cost, administration fees, legal fees, and other costs and expenses being incurred.
+It should be noted, that the probate can take up to a year or longer with:

 The trust administration process begins when a decedent passes with a valid trust in place.
 The successor trustee becomes responsible for distributing the assets and paying any debts of the estate in accordance with the wishes of the decedent.
 This is generally a simplified process compared to probate, and administration can take place without having to go to court.